Community colleges in the United States

 In the United States, community colleges are primarily two-year public institutions of tertiary education.
-Community colleges also offer remedial education, GEDs, high school diplomas, technical degrees and certificates, and a limited number of 4-year degrees.
-After graduating from a community college, some students transfer to a four-year college or university to continue their studies.
-Community college is tuition free for selected students in 47 states, often under the name College Promise.
-Most community college instructors have advanced degrees, but serve as part-time low wage employees.
+Community colleges offer undergraduate education in the form of an associate degree.
+In addition, community colleges also offer remedial education, GEDs, high school diplomas, technical diplomas and tech certificates, and occasionally, at some colleges, a limited number of 4-year bachelor's degrees.
+After graduating from a community college, some students transfer to a four-year college or university to continue their studies leading to a bachelor's degree.
+Community college is tuition-free for selected students in 47 states, often under the name College Promise.
+Most community college instructors have advanced degrees but serve as part-time low wage employees.

 Community college enrollment has declined every year since 2010.
 According to the National Student Clearinghouse, the total decline in enrollment from 2010 to 2020 was more than 2.2 million students.
 The largest enrollment drop occurred in 2020, the latest year surveyed.

 Terminology and control

 Before the 1970s, community colleges were often referred to as junior colleges, and that term is still used at some institutions and for athletics, specifically the NJCAA.
 However, the term "junior college" is now usually used to characterize private two-year institutions.
 The term "community college" has evolved to describe publicly funded two-year institutions.
 The main national advocacy organization for community colleges, which was founded in 1920 as the "American Association of Junior Colleges", changed its name in 1992 to the "American Association of Community Colleges".